Wolfgang Rennert: Career

 From 1967, Rennert was principal conductor of the Staatstheater am Gärtnerplatz in Munich.
-In the 1968/69 season, Hans Pischner engaged him for the first time as guest conductor at the Staatsoper Berlin in East Berlin, and from 1972 onwards, with an extended contract, as musical director there.
+In the 1968/69 season, Hans Pischner engaged him for the first time as guest conductor at the Staatsoper Berlin in East Berlin, and from 1972 onwards, with an extended contract, as music director there.
 Until the end of the 1970s, Rennert worked in Berlin with stage directors such as Ruth Berghaus, Erhard Fischer, Harry Kupfer and Luca Ronconi.
 He conducted new productions of works including Weber's Oberon, Verdi's Falstaff and Othello, Wagner's Der Ring des Nibelungen, Richard Strauss' Salome, and Alban Berg's Wozzeck.
 He conducted the premiere of Rainer Kunad's Sabellicus after the Faust legend, staged by Harry Kupfer at the Staatsoper Berlin, on 20 December 1974.
 After the German reunification, he conducted at the Staatsoper Unter den Linden until the mid-1990s.

 From 1980 to 1985 he was general music director and opera director at the Mannheim National Theatre.
 He focused there on works by Richard Strauss, such as Elektra, and contemporary operas, including Schoenberg's Moses und Aron.
 He invited stage directors such as Nikolaus Lehnhoff and Ruth Berghaus to work in Mannheim.

 As a specialist in Mozart, Wagner and Strauss, he received engagements from abroad, including the Royal Opera House Covent Garden in London, the San Francisco Opera and the Dallas Opera.
 In London, he conducted Arabella by Strauss in 1977, with Kiri Te Kanawa in the title role.
 In the 1970s and 1980s, he conducted extensively in Italy.
 He was principal guest conductor in Copenhagen starting in 1985 and in Lisbon in the 1990s.
 In 1991 he began a fruitful musical working phase as a permanent guest conductor of the Semperoper in Dresden, where his last productions were Mozart's Don Giovanni and Die Zauberflöte in 2008.